shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/docs/RLHF_with__PPO.md

 ---

 This concludes the explanation of how RLHF with PPO works, focusing on frozen LLMs, over-optimization, and the role of KL loss.

+I hope you understood, in simple RLHF is using optimzation like algorithms to update to guide the main llm update.
+As reseach advances there are many other ways too..